konstantintutsch/website/README.md

 # Website

 This repository contains Konstantin Tutsch's personal website's source code.
-The site is written in CSS, Liquid and Markdown utilizing HTML.
-It can be compiled to only HTML with Jekyll.
+The site is written in CSS, Nunjucks and Markdown utilizing HTML.
+It can be compiled to only HTML with 11ty *(Eleventy)*.

 [konstantintutsch.com](https://konstantintutsch.com/)